Newlin Law Areas of Practice

 Who pays for the balance of the bills?
 Because PIP will only pay 80% of any medical bill, if will leave the remainder of the bill your responsibility.
 These outstanding balances constitute “out-of-pocket expenses”, which can be claimed as damages against the at-fault party.
 There may be other forms of coverage available to cover the remaining balance including Health Insurance, Medical Payment Auto Coverage, Medicaid or Medicare.

 How do I handle my medical bills?
-Call the law office of Dan Newlin & Partners at (407) 888-8000: While you are focusing on recovering and getting better, allow us to handle the processing and payment of your medical bills.
+Call Dan Newlin Injury Attorneys at (407) 888-8000: While you are focusing on recovering and getting better, allow us to handle the processing and payment of your medical bills.
 My staff and I always strive to ensure that our client’s medical bills are handled in a timely manner and are paid for by the proper party.
 As an additional service, we will work with all of the providers and negotiate lower balances on all of your outstanding bills.

 WARNING: Improper handling of medical bills could result in them going to collections and possibly damaging your credit.
 Call me today for free advice concerning how to handle your medical bills.